kingofboxes/kobot-discord/README.md

 1. Parroting. !mirror <message> will send the message back to you in your PMs.
 2. Quoting.
 Reacting to a message with :asterisk: will quote the message and mention the original sender.
 Works with images.
 3. Reminders. !remindme will set a reminder.
 Usage: !remindme [time] [description]
+4. Uwulate. !uwulate <message> will translate uwulate the message.
+Reacting to a message with :wheelchair: will uwulate the message and notify the original sender.